oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 	op.drop_column('contact', 'last_name')
 ```

 > The snippet above only serves as a simplified example to showcase a schema revision script.
 It is not an optimal logic.
 Be careful when actually splitting full name into first and last names.
 In some cultures, there are no last names, or the last names may consist of multiple space-separate words.
 Lastly, make sure to RESTART your identity columns.
-You don't want to accidentally cause an integer overflow in transaction ids.
+We don't want to accidentally cause an integer overflow in transaction ids.

 The `upgrade()` function above performs three important steps: (1) creates two columns,
 (2) populates the two columns from an existing, older column, and (3) removes the older